Crysis 3: Development

+Cevat Yerli served as the game's director.

 Crysis 3s development began in February 2011, two months before the release of Crysis 2.
 The development of the game's campaign was handled by Crytek; its multiplayer was handled by Crytek UK.
 Its development budget was significantly smaller than that of Crysis 2, as resources and manpower were relocated to develop Homefront 2 (Note: Homefront 2 was later renamed Homefront: The Revolution and was no longer developed by Crytek.) and Ryse: Son of Rome.
 As a result, only about 100 people worked on the game during its 23 months development.
 (Note: The team size for Crysis 2 is about 150 people and the development time is 38 months.)
 The game's budget was about $66 million.

 Crysis 2 was criticised for abandoning the island setting of the original Crysis.
 The studio decided to recreate New York City and set the game in a post-apocalyptic environment.
 To do this, the company introduced a concept called "Nanodome", a dome set up by CELL to isolate New York City, which had fallen to ruins over the years.
 Plants have grown significantly, leading to an environment that is a mix between an urban environment and the jungle setting of the past two games.
 The decision was made to create this environment as the team wanted to stay away from typical urban war field shown in other games of the same genre.
 Instead of having a rainforest in the abandoned wasteland, the Nanodome is used to fix the shape of the forest, and Crytek hoped that it would define the atmosphere and the narrative of the game.

 The game's main protagonist is Prophet, a nanosuit holder who had previously appeared in Crysis and Crysis 2.
 He returns in Crysis 3 as Crytek considered him as the most complex character who has the longest heritage in the series.
 When designing him, the team took inspiration from the protagonist of District 9.
 Psycho from the original Crysis and Crysis Warhead returns as Prophet's companion.
 The game revolves around Prophet attempting to redeem himself by taking revenge after finding his former squad members are dead.
 The story explores the themes of redemption and revenge as well as the relationship between humans and technology.
 Mike Read, the game's producer, summed up the game calling it "human".
 Unlike Crysis 2s protagonist Alcatraz who does not speak throughout the game, Prophet is voiced in Crysis 3 in an effort to deliver more emotional connection.
 The company made use of performance capture to record actor's performance, body movements and facial expressions.
 According to Read, this helps the company to create a more affecting and emotional story.
 This was not done in the previous games due to technological limitations.